You’re Not Leading Your Team.

 A business owner came in buried in rework and constant follow-up.

-Within months, their team was operating independently.
+Within months, the team was operating more independently.

 Decision Bottleneck